savaslabs/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 2. Give your new view a name - ours is called "Points."
 3. Under View Settings, show content of type "Place" (or whatever you named your new content type).
 4. Check the "Provide a REST export" box.
 Note that this box will only be available if the rest module is installed.
 Enter a path for your data to be output - we chose "/points".
 Click "Save and edit."
+5. Add the Location Coordinates field and choose GeoJSON as the output format.
+You can add other fields if you want to, but we'll definitely need this one.
 5. Under "Format," click on "Serializer."
 Change the style to GeoJSON.
 When the GeoJSON settings pop up, add the following settings:
   <img src="/assets/img/blog/map-in-drupal-8/rest-export-settings.png" alt="Screenshot the rest export settings for the Places view" class="blog-image-large" width="440px">
 6. Under "Pager," change the number of fields to display to 0 (which means unlimited in this case).